JRegimbal/hat-box/index.md

 To see the current list of entries, go to the [Tools page]({{ site.baseurl }}/tools/) or use the search bar.

 For more information about the taxonomy, please consult the [Tool Information page]({{ site.baseurl }}/docs/information.html).

+For information on how to provide feedback on {{ site.title }} or to add or modify an entry for a haptic authoring tool, please read [the project's contributor information page](https://github.com/JRegimbal/hat-box/blob/main/CONTRIBUTING.md).